20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

 The Marineland Association, with its experience in various conservation programmes, has put its skills and human and material resources to work in order to get to know this grasshopper better, which had previously been very poorly documented, with the aim of better protecting it.
 Indeed, preserving species and their environment starts with the acquisition of knowledge.

-After two field trips in conjunction with the Conservatoire d'Espaces Naturels de Provence Alpes Côte d'Azur, a team of volunteers from the Marineland Association carried out an in-depth study with one trip per week throughout the grasshopper season, i.e. the period from June to August.
+After two field trips in conjunction with the Conservatoire d'Espaces Naturels de Provence Alpes Côte d'Azur, a team of volunteers from the Marineland Association conducted an in-depth study in 2021 with one trip per week during the entire cricket season, i.e. the period from June to August.
+This programme was renewed in 2022, with field trips during the summer of 2022.

 The objective of this "Azami" mission is to collect data on the ecology and physiology of the species; the results will enrich the data already collected by local partners, for a better understanding of these populations.